melloddy/SparseChem/README.md

 Note we have also switched the non-linearity to `tanh`.

 ## Censored regression
-It is possible to use censored regression by passing an extra sparse matrix with `--y_censor chembl_censor.mtx` that has the same sparsity pattern as `y_regr`.
+It is possible to use censored regression by passing an extra sparse matrix with `--y_censor chembl_censor.npy` that has the same sparsity pattern as `--y_regr`.
 The censor matrix should store the censoring mask for each regression value:
 * `-1` for below censoring
 * `0` for no censoring (usual regression)